jranjan/labs-technology-bytes/micro-services/microservice.md

 ### What is microservice not?

-> It is a only a pattern!
-You apply where it fits.

-It is not the only architecture style.
+It is not the only architecture style though its popularity has gone up by leaps and bounds in recent days.
 It is not supposed or expected to be applied everywhere.
 There are many other architectural patterns which is not going to go away.
 For e.g. monolithic systems for equity transaction as the focus here is of getting low latency more than anything else.

+> Microservice is a only one of architecture style among many!
+You apply where it fits.

 ### Monoliths vs. Micro-services